BillyZheLi/Clone-Driving-Behavior-Using-Deep-Learning/writeup_template.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would generalize the training set.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 16072 number of images and measurements.
+I then preprocessed this data by normalizing each pixel to [-0.5,0.5] and then cropping the top 60 and botton 20 rows of each image.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4 as the validation loss will decrease for the frist 4 epochs and then increase after four or five epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The figure below showed the traing loss and validation loss after each of the epoch.